 Driving is one of my favourite means of travel.
 It allows you to truly explore the world around you and immerse yourself in the city, county, or even country you are in.
 One of my fondest memories of travelling by car is when we drove through France and Spain.
-The drive through France though, that was especially scenic and is by far my top road trip experience thus far.
+The drive through France though, that was especially scenic – by far my top road trip experience thus far and therefore number one on my list of Europe’s top road trips.
 We are currently planning our next road trip to Portugal so my road trips are certainly on my mind.

 That, and knowing that the end of summer is near, has me thinking less of beach days and more of road trips throughout Europe.
 With so many desirable destinations it can be difficult to decide on which truly are some of the best in Europe.
 That’s why KwikFit created a great guide with some of Europe’s top road trips and I’ll be sharing it with you in this post.

 The iconic Austrian Alps are a favourite destination for many and definitely one of Europe’s top road trips.
 If you’re like me and you don’t mind making the trek upwards and onwards then making the drive up and reaching a height of over 2,500m may just be your thing.
 The 48km (just under 30 miles) stretch of land is a relatively short drive.
 It’s one you can drive through in about an hour, but boasts some of the most scenic sights in Europe.
 From majestic mountain peaks to tranquil lakes, there’s so much to see.

 Best Vehicle for the Job: A small, light car that can keep up with steep mountain inclines

 Best Time to Travel: late Spring or early Summer